PowerShell/platyPS/docs/Update-MarkdownHelpModule.md

 Accept wildcard characters: False
 ```

+### CommonParameters
+This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
 ## INPUTS

 ### System.String[]
 You can pipe a collection of paths to this cmdlet.
 ## OUTPUTS

 ### System.IO.FileInfo[]
 This cmdlet returns a FileInfo[] object for updated and newly created files.
 ## NOTES

 ## RELATED LINKS

 [Online Version:](https://github.com/PowerShell/platyPS/blob/master/docs/Update-MarkdownHelpModule.md)